In June I attended the inspiring, informative and enjoyable UX Strategy conference(this will open in a new window) in Amsterdam.

 Theo described many new technologies that are disrupting industries and democratizing data such as 3D printing of prosthetic limbs, sensor chips embedded in our skin and the Word Lens app that immediately visually translates text via smartphone.

-From giving us a seamless user experience at Disneyworld, to helping identify the Boston Marathon Bombers, ubiquitous data is transforming our world.
+From giving us a seamless user experience at Disneyworld(this will open in a new window), to helping identify the Boston Marathon Bombers(this will open in a new window), ubiquitous data is transforming our world.
 Theo’s talk provided a fascinating overview of the opportunities (and threats) that result.

 Customer behaviors and expectations are increasing faster than companies can evolve their processes and update their technology stacks